Schuco Modell: Larger Scales

-Larger cars made during the 1970s were equally impressive and usually focused on German products.
+In the 1970s, cars around the world began to get larger.
 The 1:12 scale BMW 3.0 CSL Coupe in racing colors had switches to turn on and off head, tail and hazard lamps.
 A lever on the steering column operated the turn signals.
 The instrument panel was illuminated.
 The model had working steering.
 A 1:16 scale Porsche 911 was cleverly equipped with an electric horn that sounded with two tones and a set of studded rally tires that could be placed on the vehicle after raising it with a functioning jack.
-The car, similar to the BMW, ran with a smooth electric motor forward and reverse and also had working steering.
-Schuco's 1:16 scale Formula 2 Brabham Ford BT33 and Formula 2 Ferrari were made in the early 1970s and very nicely detailed with many pressed metal pieces including very authentic looking wheels and tires.
+The car, similar to the BMW, ran with an electric motor forward and reverse and also had working steering.
+Schuco's 1:16 scale Formula 2 Brabham Ford BT33 and Formula 2 Ferrari were made in the early 1970s and detailed with many pressed metal pieces including wheels and tires.
 They had electric motors for both forward power and steering.